What Is Lithium?

 Lithium deposits are found in various regions worldwide, with significant reserves located in South America, Australia, and China.
 Let's explore the different types of lithium deposits and the extraction methods associated with them:

-1. Lithium Brine Deposits: Lithium-rich brine deposits are a major source of lithium production, particularly in South America.
+Lithium-rich brine deposits are a major source of lithium production, particularly in South America.
 These deposits are formed by accumulating lithium-rich brine in closed basins over geologic time.
 The brine typically contains lithium salts dissolved in underground aquifers.
-Extraction from brines primarily occurs from continental brine deposits, but extraction from geothermal and oilfield brines has gain a lot of attention recent years.
+Extraction from brines primarily occurs from continental brine deposits, but extraction from geothermal and oilfield brines has gained much attention in recent years.

 Extraction Methods: